Graduate Certificate of Palliative Care Nursing

 This course provides an in-depth exploration of symptom management, focusing on comprehensive patient assessment and the holistic approach to care.
 Students will learn to utilize various assessment tools, understand the management of pain and respiratory symptoms, and address gastrointestinal and other common symptoms encountered in palliative care.
 The course integrates both pharmacological and non-pharmacological approaches, equipping students with the knowledge and skills to manage complex symptoms effectively and improve the quality of life for palliative care patients.

-The course “Contemporary palliative care nursing practice” is a prerequisite for the two SVHS courses, Person Centred approach in palliative care nursing and Clinical Management in Palliative Care nursing and should be done prior to undertaking or concurrently with the SVHS courses.
+The course “Contemporary palliative care nursing practice” is a prerequisite for the two SVHS courses, Person Centred approach in palliative care nursing and Clinical Management in Palliative Care nursing, and should be done prior to undertaking or concurrently with the SVHS courses.

 Course Duration